 We look forward to your visit!

 Can I buy tickets at the door?

-For the health and safety of all guests and staff, walkup ticket sales are not available at this time, with the exception of Museums for All patrons.
+For the health and safety of all guests and staff, walkup ticket sales are not available, with the exception of for Museums for All patrons.
 We ask all other guests, including members, to make a reservation online at least one day in advance of their visit.
-This will help us manage guest flow and capacity inside the museum, minimize crowding at our main entrance, and reduce face-to-face interactions between guests and staff.
-Tickets will be available up to three weeks in advance, so we encourage guests to plan ahead as much as possible for the greatest availability of timeslots and the lowest prices.
+This will help us manage guest flow inside the museum, minimize crowding at our main entrance, and reduce face-to-face interactions between guests and staff.
+Tickets will be available up to four weeks in advance, so we encourage guests to plan ahead as much as possible for the greatest availability of timeslots and the lowest prices.

 As part of the Museums for All cooperative, the Academy will continue to offer $3 Daytime Admission tickets to EBT, WIC, Lifeline Pass, and Medi-Cal cardholders every day of the year.
 These tickets are not available online at this time; simply present your card at the ticket window to purchase your $3 tickets.
 Limit 4 per group per visit.

 If you are unable to make a reservation online, please email us at firstname.lastname@example.org.

 Here’s a preview of the public ticket reservation process (if you’re a member, please skip to the “Members” section below):

 - Head to our Buy Tickets page and select your ticket.